 Hi, I’m Brandon, the Director of Development for Epilepsy Toronto.
 I first became involved with Epilepsy Toronto when I joined the team at BuskerFest in 2006.
 Over my career I have worked as the Event Logistics Manger for Pride Toronto, Community Partnership Manager for Pink Triangle Press and as the Executive Director for the LGBT Youth Line.
 These years in building community engagement programs and strategic partnerships have helped me build relationships with the amazing members at Epilepsy Toronto and corporate partners.
 In my role as Director of Development for Epilepsy Toronto I am responsible for building strategic partnerships, soliciting donations, organizing some of our fundraising events and finding new and creative ways to increase our funds so that our agency can continue to run our specialized programs and services.
 If you have fundraising ideas or would like to know how you can help us in a fundraising capacity, please send me an e-mail.
 I look forward to hearing from you.

 Richard J. Haldane

 Hi, I'm Richard J. Haldane, Epilepsy Toronto's Job Developer.
-I am conducting outreach to potential new employers, as well as meeting with new clients entering the job search phase of their action plan, to support them bridge-build on their career/employment journey.
+I conduct outreach to potential new employers and meet with clients entering the job search phase of their action plan to support them bridge-build on their career/employment journey.
 I have a background as a job developer, life coach, motivational speaker, and consultant with a wide range of experience across various sectors.
-I've helped youth find that elusive job, conducted anti-racism workshops, and assisted businesses as both a coach and a catalyst.
+I've helped youth find that elusive job, conducted anti-racism workshops, and assisted businesses as both coach and catalyst.
 I am happy to help you tackle your resume and cover letters, ground you in solid interviewing techniques, and guide you through that complicated networking process.
 Let's meet for a virtual coffee!